conmeconte/Witcher_Memory_Match/README.md

 >                      - img element inside with a valid source
 >                  - Card back element with:
 >                      - class **“back”**
->                      - img element inside with a valid
+>                      - img element inside with a valid source

 > ##### Add Functionality:
 >  - Inside of the head tag link the following javascript files in order